jlamborn324/google-places-image-collection/README.md

 There are a couple things that need to be done before you can replicate this code.
 First, you must add your own API keys for Google Places and Mapbox. **Make sure the API keys work before running the code**

+Also, make a folder named 'images' in this directory.
+This is where the images will be downloaded.

 Once you have added working API keys, run `python3 google-places.py` The script will prompt you to enter a search query and the # of images you wish to download.